 The US Government has strict policies on the pesticides used on American crops.
 In a report done in 2017, the US Department of Agriculture called the US's food supply, "among the safest in the world."
-This is due to the EPA's set of rules and guidelines on the types of pesticides that are approved, the dosage, and the enforcement of pesticide registration for farmers.
-Among these guidelines are also requirements for data collection and risk assessment tasks to make sure that consumers have the healthiest version of produce preservation possible.
+This is because of the EPA's set of rules and guidelines on the pesticides that are approved, the dosage, and the enforcement of pesticide registration for farmers.
+These guidelines also require data collection and risk assessment tasks to make sure that consumers have the healthiest version of produce preservation possible.

 Produce without Chemical Aid